iot-router/iot-router.github.io/README.md

 # IoT-Router Requirements
-Common creation a requirements convention for an affordable mobile IoT Internet router and for hosting IoT agents for Smart Home and other third-party applications to achieve synergies across the industries and projects.
+Joint creation of a requirements convention for an affordable mobile IoT Internet router and for hosting IoT agents for Smart Home and other third-party applications to create synergies between industries and projects.

 ## Introduction